AdvancedCSS2024/idg1293-2024-oblig2-group-3/documents/report.md

-Explain your process and list all the elements you have animated, the type of animation you have used for each type and the reason why you used that type.

-Stars next to the moon, CSS keyframe rotate animations.
-Very simple animation that fits the objects without needing much code.
-Mean to make the stars look like they're twinkling/sparkling in the sky.
+The stars next to the moon were animated using CSS keyframe rotate animations.
+Very simple animations that fit the objects without needing much code.
+Meant to make the stars look like they're twinkling/sparkling in the sky.
 [Code from geeksforgeeks](https://www.geeksforgeeks.org/how-to-shake-an-image-using-css-keyframe/)

+The car got a curved SMIL path animation, in order to highlight the point made about TikTok and trips to the moon.
+[Code from Mozilla Developer.](https://developer.mozilla.org/en-US/docs/Web/SVG/SVG_animation_with_SMIL) Unlike the other elements that used position absolute, the car was not responsive for smaller screens, despite being positoned like other elements using percentage values.
+An attempt to fix this was made using several media queries, but it still doesn't look quite right on smaller screens.